jamadaha/P7/README.md

 ```

 ### Visual Studio
-To launch in Visual Studio:
+To launch in Visual Studio (Note: This is the inferior version):
 `launch.vs.json`
 ```json
 {